Yesterday and Today

 Of course, I flashed back to my own first major exposure to the Fab Four, by way of

-the versions of Billy Shears and Henderson Brothers who headlined producer Robert Stigwood's infamous 1978 movie Sgt.
-Pepper's Lonely Hearts Club Band.
-Since my sister and I couldn't get enough of the film or its soundtrack, as I wrote in 2010, our mother quickly bought LPs of the original Beatles Sgt.
+the incarnations of Billy Shears, the Henderson Brothers, and Strawberry Fields who headlined producer Robert Stigwood’s infamous 1978 Sgt.
+Pepper’s Lonely Hearts Club Band movie.
+Since my sister and I couldn’t get enough of that film or its soundtrack, as I wrote in 2010, our mother quickly bought LPs of the original Beatles Sgt.
 Pepper and Abbey Road, the albums from which most of the songs in the movie were taken.
 (Mom did own copies already, but we were in the middle of a move at the time, living with my grandparents.)
-Not long after that she busted out Magical Mystery Tour, too, it being a concept album in the Sgt.
-Pepper's vein, and somewhere in there we caught the animated Yellow Submarine on Channel 29 or 48.
+Not long after that she busted out Magical Mystery Tour, it being a concept album in the Sgt.
+Pepper’s vein, and somewhere in there we caught the animated Yellow Submarine on Channel 29 or 48.

 Mom remembers watching that Ed Sullivan appearance on TV.
 I was born within a